citp/privacy-policy-historical/o/oc/oct/octoly.com.md

 Registration and/or subscription to the Platform: when registering and/or subscribing to the Platform, You will transmit to Octoly Your name, address and email address.
 Octoly may also collect anonymous demographic information, which is not unique to You, such as Your age and gender.

-Social media: If You access or log-in to the Site and/or Platform through a social media or other service or connect the Site and/or Platform to a social media or other service, the information Octoly collects may also include Your user ID and/or user name associated with that social media service, any information or content You have permitted the social media service to share with Octoly, such as Your profile picture, email address or friends lists, and any information You have made public in connection with that social media service.
+Log-in through social media: If You access or log-in to the Site and/or Platform through a social media or other service or connect the Site and/or Platform to a social media or other service, the information Octoly collects may also include Your user ID and/or user name associated with that social media service, any information or content You have permitted the social media service to share with Octoly, such as Your profile picture, email address or friends lists, and any information You have made public in connection with that social media service.
 When You access the Site and/or Platform through social media services or when You connect the Site and/or Platform to social media services, You are authorizing Octoly to collect, store, and use such information to perform the Services.

+Social Media Data as described under Section 6 of the Privacy Policy.

 The Data shall not be public unless shared by You within Your Octoly account.
 Please keep in mind that if You directly disclose personally identifiable information or personally sensitive data through Octoly's public message boards, this information may be collected and used by others.
 Such disclosure will be made under Your sole responsibility.